Return to LOVEMay 31, 2021

 Be courageous and seek to uncover the underbelly of it.
 Perhaps anger, sadness, rejection, loss, meaninglessness.
 Be with THESE.
-Hold these feelings tenderly while honouring the story, the soul's story, without obsessing over and over into their storyline.
+Hold these feelings tenderly while honouring the story, the soul's story, without obsessing over and over their storyline.

 If anger, walk it, shake it, speak it, shout it in the privacy of your car, write it, draw it, paint it.
 There might be a time to be angry but not to live in it continuously day after day.
 Anger in its purest form can only last for a few seconds but when we add our thinking and ruminating to it over time it can turn sour in our system, and turn into bitterness and resentment.

 Nelson Mandela once said, ‘Resentment is like drinking poison and then hoping it will kill your enemies.’